low-earth-orbit/notes/web-dev-starter-guide.md

 To begin, read the [Full Stack Developer Roadmap](https://roadmap.sh/full-stack) to get an idea of the technologies that fall under the umbrella of web development.

 [Full Stack open](https://fullstackopen.com/) is the best comprehensive introductory course to web development available on the Internet.

-If you prefer video-based learning, I recommend Angela Yu's course on Udemy, linked below.
+If you prefer video-based learning, you might consider Angela Yu’s course on Udemy, linked below.
+However, it is **less preferred** as it lacks coverage of CI/CD and containers.
+Moreover, I recommend skipping the blockchain app sections entirely.
+While Angela includes trending concepts to make the course more appealing, this particular topic isn’t very useful.

 **Buy Udemy courses only when they're on sale.**

-_Alternatives:_
+_Alternative:_

 - [Angela Yu's Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/)